One (Telekom Slovenija Group)

 One was a Macedonian GSM/UMTS mobile operator.
 The company was under a 100-per-cent ownership of Telekom Slovenije.
 The network of One was covering 99,9% of the population and 98,17% of the territory of Macedonia with quality signal.

 One has launched the first DVB-T in Macedonia, BoomTV.

-One used to host it's network at an mvno operator called Albafone.
+One used to host its network at a mobile virtual network operator called Albafone.
 It started operations in 2013 and ceased operations in 2015.

 In 2015, One merged with Vip operator into one mobile network operator - one.Vip, under the name Vip, with Telekom Austria (Vip) having an equity interest of 55% and Telekom Slovenije (One) having an equity interest of 45%.
 The agreement includes options for the exit of the Telekom Slovenije Group within three years of the transaction's closing date.

-In November 2017 sold to Telekom Austria.
+In November 2017, One was sold to Telekom Austria.